hzitoun/android-camera2-secret-picture-taker/README.md

  @Override
     public void onDoneCapturingAllPhotos(TreeMap<String, byte[]> picturesTaken) {
         if (picturesTaken != null && !picturesTaken.isEmpty()) {
+            picturesTaken.forEach((pictureUrl, pictureData) -> {
+              //do what you want the picture
+            });
             showToast("Done capturing all photos!");
             return;
         }
         showToast("No camera detected!");
     }

-//override this method to get a couple (pictureUrl, PictureData)
+//override this method to get a couple (picture Url, picture Data)
-// use this method if you don't want to wait for ALL pictures to be ready
+//use this method if you don't want to wait for ALL pictures to be ready
-//(it is called when we've done taking picture from a camera)
+//(it is called when we've done taking picture from a single camera)
  @Override
     public void onCaptureDone(String pictureUrl, byte[] pictureData) {
         if (pictureData != null && pictureUrl != null) {
             runOnUiThread(() -> {
+                //convert byte array 'pictureData' to a bitmap (no need to read the file from the external storage) final Bitmap bitmap = BitmapFactory.decodeByteArray(pictureData, 0, pictureData.length);
-                //scale image to avoid POTENTIAL "Bitmap too large to be uploaded into a texture" when displaying it in an ImageView final Bitmap bitmap = BitmapFactory.decodeByteArray(pictureData, 0, pictureData.length);
-                final int nh = (int) (bitmap.getHeight() * (512.0 / bitmap.getWidth()));
+                //scale image to avoid POTENTIAL "Bitmap too large to be uploaded into a texture" when displaying into an ImageView final int nh = (int) (bitmap.getHeight() * (512.0 / bitmap.getWidth()));
                 final Bitmap scaled = Bitmap.createScaledBitmap(bitmap, 512, nh, true);
                //do whatever you want with the bitmap